florianwotin/TREX_APPLICATION/README.md

 - Turn ON/OFF recording
 - Drive the robot using left joystick for direction and right buttons to move forward or backward

+#### Trams to move the robot

+When the app starts, it also starts a thread that will send periodically trams to raspberry via Bluetooth in order to move the robot.

+When you move joystick or press moving forward or moving backward button, driving parameters are updated and trams content will automatically change.

+A tram to move the robot is composed of 3 bytes:

+- byte 0: beginning byte **0x0F**
+- byte 1: left engine value
+- byte 2: right engine value

+#### Trams to manage recording

+When you click start or stop recording button, it will send a tram to raspberry via Bluetooth.

+A tram to manage recording is composed of 3 bytes:

+- byte 0: beginning byte **0x0E**
+- byte 1: zero byte **0x00**
+- byte 2: byte to enable (**0x01**) or disable (**0x00**) recording

 ### Settings tab
 As indicated by its name, settings tab contains application settings.
 Indeed, in this tab, you can:

 - Modify maximum speed percentage of the robot using the appropriate slider.
 - Modify acceleration percentage of the robot using the appripriate slider.